nishitjain97/Blog/ml_journey_blog/content/docs/linear_algebra/linear_algebra_MIT_18_06/chapter_3_multiplication_and_inverse_matrices.md

         - However, $X \neq 0$, which is contradictory to the original assumption

-- Inverting square matrix of size n X n is equivalent to simultaneously solving $n$ systems of $n$ linear equations.
+- Inverting square matrix of size $n \times n$ is equivalent to simultaneously solving $n$ systems of $n$ linear equations.

     - Eg. $AA^{-1} = I$
     <div>